Research Associate in Urban Mobility

 You will work on a project focused on the interactions between big data and transport planning and governance processes in rapidly growing cities in Africa, Asia and/or Latin America.
 Discourses about smart mobility in the smart city and about the role of big data in enabling more efficient and smarter transport planning processes have rapidly gained in popularity across the globe.
 Little is known, however, about how new data and tools for analysing them are being incorporated in and reconfigure urban transport planning and governance practices on the ground.

-The main duties are to develop and conduct theoretically informed, empirical grounded research on informal everyday mobilities in cities and carry out and develop collaborative research with colleagues in PEAK Urban partner institutions and research groups.
+The main duties are to develop and theoretically informed, empirical grounded research concentrating on the effects of the rise of big data on transport planning practices in cities and carry out and develop collaborative research with colleagues in PEAK Urban partner institutions and research groups.

-The successful candidate must have a PhD or a Master’s degree and PhD submitted (at time of job interview) in transport studies, geography, urban studies or related fields.
-You will have in-depth understanding of different theoretical approaches that can be used to understand the provision, use and experience of informal transport services in Africa, South Asia and Latin America.
-You must have excellent skills in both qualitative and quantitative methods, in particular in-depth interviewing, ethnography and document analysis, as well as expertise related to urban transport/mobility in Global South contexts.
+The successful candidate must have a PhD or have a PhD submitted (at time of job interview) in transport studies, geography, urban studies, critical data studies or related fields.
+You will have in-depth understanding of different theoretical approaches that can be used to understand transport planning and governance processes, ideally in cities in China, Columbia, India and/or Sub-Saharan Africa.
+You must have excellent skills in qualitative research methods, in particular in-depth interviewing, ethnography and document analysis, as well as expertise related to transport planning and governance processes and/or mobility in the smart city, preferably in Global South contexts.
 A good research and publication record, judged by the candidate’s career stage is essential.

-This position is available from 1 April 2018 (there may be some flexibility in the start date but the post must be taken up no later than 1 June 2018).
-The post is fixed-term for 36 months though continuation will be subject to a whole programme performance review by the funders at 1 year.
+This position is available from 1 October 2018.
+The post is fixed-term for 24 months although continuation will be subject to a whole programme performance review by the funders at 1 year.